 Instruction at LEARN Charter School Network campuses begins promptly as scheduled.
 It is critical that all students be prepared to begin learning at that time.
 A student who is late misses valuable instructional time and conveys an unacceptable lack of regard for the school and education.
 Instruction at LEARN Charter School Network campuses begins promptly as scheduled.
 It is critical that all students be prepared to begin learning at that time.
+A student who is late misses valuable instructional time and conveys an unacceptable lack of regard for the school and education that all students be prepared to begin learning at that time.
 A student who is late misses valuable instructional time and conveys an unacceptable lack of regard for the school and education.
 Arrival and dismissal times may vary by campus.
 Please contact your school office for specific information.